-The safety and wellbeing of our faculty, staff, students, and visitors is our highest priority.
+The safety and wellbeing of our faculty, staff, students, and visitors is a high priority.
 As such, we are committed to taking the necessary steps to help our college community feel protected in accordance with safety measures intended to slow the spread of COVID-19.

 Following guidance from the governor, public health officials, and the North Carolina Community College System Office, Craven CC has enacted numerous safety guidelines and protocols to offer face-to-face instruction and services that include registration, advising, and academic support services.

 Below is an FAQ that we hope will help you understand some of the protocols and changes you can expect on our New Bern, Havelock, and Volt Center campuses.